 What will I learn on this course?

-At A-level, you will cover the additional set texts and theories, as well as complete a cross-media production from an annually changing brief.
+In Year 13, you will cover the remaining set products and theories, as well as complete a cross-media production from an annually changing brief.

 This specification aims to ensure that you are exposed to as wide a range of media as possible.
 You will learn how to analyse codes and conventions, how different groups are represented, how audiences consume and interpret media texts and how texts reflect their historical, social and industry context.
 You will become familiar with key concepts, terminology and theories, as having a clear understanding of these is essential for success in the exams and coursework.